merlin-mallory/merlin-mallory/README.md

 ⚡ My bio!

-- 📈 My first bachelors degree was a BA in Economics with the University of Minnesota Morris
+- 📈 My first degree was a BA in Economics with the University of Minnesota Morris

-- 👨‍💻 I'm a junior in my second bachelors degree, which is a BS in Computer Science with Oregon State University
+- 👨‍💻 I'm currently a junior in my second degree, which is a BS in Computer Science with Oregon State University

 - <img src="USA_flag.png" height=2.5% width=2.5%> I have 3 years of IT/web developer work experience in USA